cromatikap/gated-content-nft-access/README.md

 Tailored for the needs of the [Ipal platform](https://app.ipal.network/), a web3 friendly [knowledge management platform](https://en.wikipedia.org/wiki/Knowledge_management_software).
 See the [specification](./contracts/erc4908/README.md) for more details.

+## Platform implementation

+To prove that 0xAlice has access to 0xBob's specific information, the server must:

+1. Authenticate 0xAlice via a message wallet signature request.
+2. verify locally that `contentId` belongs to 0xBob.
+3. call the `hasAccess(0xBob, contentId, 0xAlice)` contract function
+4. verify that the result returned is `true`

 ## Development

 ### Getting started